idptools/dodo/README.md

 A *single*-model `.cif` opens fine in VMD; only the multi-model case is affected. `dodo` prints a reminder to this effect whenever it writes a multi-model mmCIF.

+NOTE: VMD 2.0 is in the works at this time.
+We do not yet know if it will support multiple models in a .cif file.
+However, the VMD limitation is confirmed for VMD < 2.0.

 ## Reproducibility

 Everything stochastic takes a seed.
 Same seed, bit-identical output: